adityakishor1/Learn-SPSS/README.md

 ---
 ## Introduction to SPSS
 [Back to Top](#table-of-contents)
-SPSS (Statistical Package for the Social Sciences) is a powerful software tool...
 #### Overview
 SPSS (Statistical Package for the Social Sciences) is a powerful software tool used for statistical analysis and data management.
 It's widely adopted in fields such as social sciences, business, healthcare, and education for tasks like data exploration, hypothesis testing, and predictive modeling.